cjkumaresh/pam3/README.md

 You need to have nodejs installed https://nodejs.org/en/download/

-Fork the repo
+Fork the repo and clone the repo
-cd /pam3
+`cd /pam3
 npm install
-npm start
+npm start`

 ##Contribution